Why Diversity Matters

 When available, the chart below will include the male to female ratio among Columbia Basin College's faculty.

-The ratio of male to female faculty at Columbia Basin College is above average.
+The ratio of male to female faculty at Columbia Basin College is excellent.

 School Tends to Represent Students From Its Home State